 Lucerne - Lucerne is a favorite destination for tourists visiting Switzerland.

-With its iconic Chapel Bridge and Water Tower, Lucerne captivates all visitors.
-The Chapel Bridge, built in the 14th century, was part of the city’s fortifications.
+With its iconic Chapel Bridge and Water Tower, Lucerne enchants all visitors.
+The Chapel Bridge, built in the 14th century, was part of the fortifications.

 Admire the painted panels added in the 17th century, depicting scenes from Swiss and Lucerne history.

-Pilatus Luzern - On the shores of Lake Lucerne, in the heart of Switzerland, Mount Pilatus makes a majestic impression.
-Lucerne is one of the region’s most popular excursion sites.
+Pilatus Luzern - On the shores of Lake Lucerne, in the heart of Switzerland, Mount Pilatus leaves a majestic impression.
+Lucerne is a popular excursion site in the region.

 - Private transportation